SHerlihy/auth-frontend/README.md

-# Micro Frontend for Authentication Service
+# Frontend for Authentication Service

 Made with:
 - TypeScript